DZhang3210/DZhang3210/README.md

 Some of my key projects include:

-&Commerce: A fully functional eCommerce platform with secure user authentication and payment processing.
+**&Commerce**: A fully functional eCommerce platform with secure user authentication and payment processing.

-MagicPrompts: A live-service AI prompt-sharing application with advanced filtering and dynamic UI.
+**MagicPrompts**: A live-service AI prompt-sharing application with advanced filtering and dynamic UI.

-Unsplash/OfficeVibe Replica: A mobile-responsive interface that replicates the user experience of popular platforms.
+**Unsplash/OfficeVibe Replica**: A mobile-responsive interface that replicates the user experience of popular platforms.

 Feel free to explore my repositories, and check out my resume for more details on my experience and skills.